canonical/jenkins-agent-k8s-operator/docs/how-to/upgrade.md

 ## Refresh to the latest revision

-To upgrade jenkins-agent-k8s to the latest revision from Charmhub:
+Upgrade jenkins-agent-k8s to the latest revision from Charmhub:

 ```bash
 juju refresh jenkins-agent-k8s